tsteur/titanium-alloy-jasmine-testing/README.md

 ## Issues
 It currently requires that your MobileWeb application runs on a server.
 The current implementation uses this URL: `http://127.0.0.1:8020/index.html`.
 If you build your app using Titanium Studio this will work out of the box.

+## Todo

+* Run tests automatically once a build for MobileWeb is done (using [Karma](http://karma-runner.github.io/))
+* Make it possible to integrate tests into Travis-CI

 ## 3rd-party libraries/components